 With the existing lack of an accessible objective depression biomarker, a patient is currently given a diagnosis largely on the basis of 1-10 responses to a series of questions.
 The subjective interpretation of that survey, by both patient and provider, fails many patients, and groups of patients, who are less accustomed to describing their feelings in the manner of the survey.

 At the individual level, the subjective variances determine the treatment, or lack thereof, that a human who needs help will receive.
-When one or two questions answered slightly differently on a numeric scale can so haphazardly land a patient on a different side of the survey's threshold, it's unsurprising that patients then often feel that their diagnoses of depression lack the medical validity of a diagnosis for a physical ailment received after a blood test.
+When one or two questions answered slightly differently on a numeric scale can so haphazardly land a patient on a different side of the survey's threshold, it's unsurprising that patients then often feel that their diagnoses of depression lack the medical validity of the types of diagnoses received after blood tests.

 MoodMark® will show patients that depression is not "only in their head", but an evident biological state.